-Engine seeks a Festival Artist in Residence (FAiR) to create deep engagement through art, connecting the Biddeford community together by inviting members to participate in the creative process and product that will then be unveiled at the 2019 Fringe Fest Performing Arts Festival on September 20, 2019.
+Engine seeks a Festival Artist in Residence (FAiR) to create deep engagement through art, connecting the Biddeford community together by inviting community members to participate in the creative process.

 During the residency, the FAiR will facilitate relationships and inspire deeper levels of engagement and connection.
 Our community will receive the tools to continue this work post-residence.